 How are you balancing the need for privacy to earn trust while also offering a customized experience to customers?

 Self-reflection, as directed above, can help you deduce how to differentiate your business from your competitors and address current and future customer needs in our exceedingly digital world.
-As we approach the new year, consider prioritizing true partnerships with teams that can help you maximize your opportunities and outcomes.
+As 2020 gets underway, consider prioritizing true partnerships with teams that can help you maximize your opportunities and outcomes.

 If you do, your chances of winning the CX race will increase exponentially.